Innovation and collaborative, synchronized program management for new programs

 Through independent innovation, Chery has achieved breakthroughs in an array of core technologies such as dual variable valve timing (DVVT), turbocharged gasoline direct injection (TGDI), continuously variable transmission (CVT), new energy and intelligent technology that drive the technical upgrading of all series.
 By the end of 2016, Chery had applied for 14,316 patents and won 9,155.

 As China’s largest exporter of passenger vehicles, Chery is actively competing in the international market and trying to keep pace with international standards of product design, development and manufacturing to achieve parity with world-class brands.
-The company has observed over the years that in the course of developing advanced technologies, Chinese automakers need reliable long-term partners like Siemens PLM Software, a specialist in product lifecycle management (PLM) software solutions.
+The company has observed over the years that in the course of developing advanced technologies, Chinese automakers need reliable long-term partners like Siemens Digital Industries Software, a specialist in product lifecycle management (PLM) software solutions.

 To further support Chery’s integrated R&D management approach, the company selected and deployed Teamcenter® software for digital lifecycle management following the successful implementation of NX.
 As a result, Chery standardized its R&D process and now centrally manages all development projects, personnel and data.
 The PLM project director at Chery says, “Teamcenter has helped us to re-use design knowledge and enhanced design team collaboration.
 Product configuration management and engineering changes have become more efficient and accurate thanks to strict project management and reliable data flow.”